carpentries-incubator/workflows-nextflow/episodes/04-processes-part1.md

 ::::::::::::::::::::::::::::::::::::::: objectives

-- "Understand how Nextflow uses processes to execute tasks."
+- Understand how Nextflow uses processes to execute tasks.
-- "Create a Nextflow process."
+- Create a Nextflow process.
-- "Define inputs to a process."
+- Define inputs to a process.

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: questions

-- "How do I run tasks/processes in Nextflow?"
+- How do I run tasks/processes in Nextflow?
-- "How do I get data, files and values, into a processes?"
+- How do I get data, files and values, into a processes?

 ::::::::::::::::::::::::::::::::::::::::::::::::::